TABLE OF CONTENT

 For many travelers, the e-visa is the most convenient option.
 Available to citizens of over 80 countries, the e-visa allows for stays up to 30 days.
 To obtain an e-visa, apply through the official government website at least three working days before your arrival.
 You’ll need to upload a digital photo and passport information, pay a fee of around $25, and receive your visa approval letter electronically.

-Some visitors opt for a Visa on Arrival, which requires obtaining a pre-approval letter from a Vietnamese agency before travel.
-Upon reaching Vietnam, present this letter along with two passport-sized photos and the stamping fee (around $25 for a single entry) at the visa counter.
-While this method is flexible, it’s only available when arriving by air and can involve longer wait times at the airport.
+A pre-approval letter from a Vietnamese agency must be obtained before traveling if you choose to use a Visa on Arrival.
+Present this letter at the visa counter when you arrive in Vietnam, along with two passport-sized photos and a stamping fee (around $25 for a single entry).
+While flexible, this approach is only available for air travel and may require longer waiting times at the airport.

 How to get to Vietnam